Find out more here!

 Charles explains that in 1999, his 67-year-old wife had RAI (radioactive iodine) and was then put on levothyroxine, a T4-only medication (aka Synthroid, Levoxyl, Eltroxin, Oroxine, levothyroxine, et al).
 And not long after, she complained of having depression.

 Charles then explained how, at age 74 in 2007, she was near death thanks to an ulcer bleed.
-And to continue treating her hypothyroidism, the hospital gave her levothyroxine all over again.
+And to continue treating her hypothyroidism, the hospital gave her levothyroxine, aka T4-only, all over again.
 Back came her depression and a feeling of wanting to go home and die.

 So Charles brought her Armour to the hospital, and though her physical state was depressing enough, her sunny disposition returned.
 And that happy spirit while still on Armour continues today after a full recovery.

-And Charles pondered.
-If his wife had been in a NHS (National Health Service) hospital under the care of a so-called thyroid specialist of the NHS, would she have failed to obtain T3 and instead, sent to a psychiatrist as if her depression had nothing to do with her levothyroxine treated hypothyroidism–the very treatment that the Royal College of Physicians has a dogmatic love affair with?
+And Charles pondered: If his wife had been in a NHS (National Health Service) hospital under the care of a so-called thyroid specialist of the NHS, would she have failed to obtain T3 in her treatment and instead, sent to a psychiatrist as if her depression had nothing to do with her levothyroxine treated hypothyroidism–the very treatment that the Royal College of Physicians has a dogmatic love affair with?

 He then concludes: My wife’s depression was obvious.
 Since she is equipped with much the same assortment of body parts and associated physiology as others, is it not likely that many levothyroxine-treated patients suffer from less-noticeable depression?